-The statement of net position presents information on all of the MDC's assets, liabilities, and deferred inflows of resources, with the difference between the three reported as net position.
+The statement of net position presents information on all of the MDC's assets and liabilities, with the difference between the two reported as net position.
 Over time, increases, or decreases in net position may serve as a useful indicator of whether the financial position of the MDC is improving or deteriorating.